makeomatic/ms-users/rfcs/password_validation_limits.md

 Enabling password validator is Breaking change and disabled by default.
 In the nearest future, when everything will be ready, a validator must be enabled.

+## OTP and Empty Password
+The `password` field is not defined as `required` in current `schemas`.
+Validation does not happen because This field does not exist in the OTP registration request.
+When the Service performs password generation,  `skipPassword` property does not exist in the registration request, so validation not executing on generated passwords.

+**NOTE:** Added additional test suites just to be sure.

 ## Validator Keyword
 Service validation algorithm based on the AJV validator and all validation requirements are inside schemas.
 All incoming requests checked.
 We can add additional custom validator `password` keyword for the `password` field, which performs required checks.